DengY11/DengY11/README.md

- *"Aiming to create an open-source database that's slower than Redis but more cumbersome than MySQL before retirement"*
+ *Aiming to create an open-source database that's slower than Redis but more cumbersome than MySQL before retirement*

- *"If you see a rm -rf /* commit, my cat was practicing keyboard shortcuts"*  😼
+ *If you see a rm -rf /* commit, my lizard was practicing keyboard shortcuts*

  *like little animals, run, photograph, guitar*
 <!---